%

 Housing Affordability

 Adrian's price-to-income ratio is 4.9x — homes cost 4.9 times the local median household income of $46,975.
 This is moderately affordable.
-A healthy portion of the workforce can still aspire to homeownership, but many find renting more practical — creating a solid tenant base of working professionals.
+A healthy portion of the workforce can still aspire to homeownership, but many find renting more practical — creating a solid tenant base of working professionals and young families who are saving for down payments.
+The national average price-to-income ratio is approximately 4.5x, putting Adrian near the national norm.

 Rent vs Buy Analysis

-A typical mortgage payment on a median-priced home in Adrian (20% down at 7%) is approximately $1,530/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $1,887.
-The median rent of $1,120/mo is significantly less than buying — this rent-vs-buy gap is one of the strongest indicators of sustainable rental demand.
-When renting is cheaper than buying, the renter pool stays deep and vacancy stays low.
+A typical mortgage payment on a median-priced home in Adrian (20% down at 7%) is approximately $1,224/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $1,581/mo.
+The median rent of $1,120/mo is dramatically less than buying — this 29% rent-vs-buy discount is one of the strongest indicators of sustainable rental demand, as most residents find renting far more affordable than ownership.
+When renting is this much cheaper than buying, landlords benefit from a deep and sticky tenant pool that has strong economic reasons to keep renting.
+The gap between $1,120 in rent and $1,581 in ownership costs is a structural driver of your occupancy rates.

 Income & Employment

 The median household income in Adrian is $46,975, with a population of 50,000 growing at 0.3% per year.
 Adrian is a smaller market.
-Research the local employment base carefully — smaller cities can be significantly impacted by a single employer's decisions.
+Research the local employment base carefully — smaller cities can be significantly impacted by a single employer relocating or downsizing.
+Hospital systems, universities, and military bases provide the most stable employment in small markets.
+Moderate incomes support a working-class to middle-class tenant base.

 What This Means for Investors